nmlpx09/openas/README.md

 open network audio player

 1. pulse-client captured audio stream from pulseaudio and received it to network
-2. alsa-server aptured audio stream from network and received to alsa
+2. alsa-server aptured audio stream from network and received it to alsa

 # requirement